Applications and Approvals

 You should submit a final report when:

-- Your research activities with participants have concluded.
+• your research activities with participants have concluded,

-Before logging a complaint through the Research Integrity Database, SCU staff and students are encouraged to consult with a Research Integrity Advisor in your Faculty or College.
+If you suspect a potential breach of the Australian Code for the Responsible Conduct of Research, 2018, you can make a complaint through the Research Integrity Database.
+SCU staff and students are encouraged to first seek advice from a Research Integrity Advisor in your Faculty or College.
+Further information on Research Integrity is on the Governance and integrity page.

 Report a research related complaint here